 - VIDEO: Xi Jinping: From Iowa visitor in 1985 to White House guest

-Foreign Policy magazine this month headlined: Xi Jinping Forever
+Foreign Policy magazine headlined: Xi Jinping Forever

 Brookings called him One of China’s Top Future Leaders to Watch.